Enter the Preregistration Challenge

 5. What should you do if your preregistration is accepted?

 You will be notified by email if your preregistration is accepted.
-Your preregistration will either be made public or embargoed, depending on the privacy settings you selected when you submitted your form.
+You will then need to approve your registration via email.
+After you have approved, your preregistration will either be made public or embargoed, depending on the privacy settings you selected when you submitted your form.

 You can then begin your research in the way you describe in your preregistration form.